 - Turning each slice over carefully, spray each side with cooking spray.

 - Using a flexible flipper (aka spatula aka fish slice), slide the flipper under each slice and arrange carefully in the basket of your air fryer.
 Do not stack.
 It's okay if they are close together, even if sides touch.

 - Air fry for about 10 minutes until the slices have browned and crisped a bit.
 Do not turn over during cooking.

-I am not a food snob, and a good quality meatloaf is a thing of beauty to be admired and enjoyed.
+A good quality meatloaf is a thing of beauty to be admired and enjoyed.

 Leftover meatloaf, though always welcomed, can be a bit less interesting, as it usually gets the microwave-reheat treatment.

 The hot air method of reheating slices makes each slice look appealing, and results in a crispy outside to contrast with the soft, satisfying inside.
 The all-over crispness is nice.
 Many people fight to get the end slices of a meatloaf, anyway, as they have the most crispy “bark” on them.